convergence-human-technology/site/README.md

 Your membership gives you access to all presentation and demonstration pages of our exclusive products.

-Simple yet powerful tools, unlike anything else in the world — available only to Convergence members.
+Simple yet powerful tools, unlike anything else in the world, available only to Convergence members.